-Consolidated Financial Statements incorporating the operations of the Company, its subsidiaries and Joint Venture Companies is appended.
-As required under the provisions of the Act, a statement showing the salient features of the financial statements of the subsidiaries, associates and joint ventures is enclosed as an Annexure B to this Report.
+Consolidated Financial Statements incorporating the operations of the Company, its Subsidiaries, Associates and Joint Venture Companies is appended.
+As required under the provisions of Companies Act 2013, a statement showing the salient features of the financial statements of the subsidiaries, associates and joint ventures is enclosed as Annexure B to this Report.

 The financial statements of the subsidiary companies will be made available to the members of the Company and its subsidiary companies on request and will also be kept for inspection in the Registered Office of the Company.